TACO: Adversarial Camouflage Optimization on Trucks to Fool Object Detectors: Related Works

 Recent advancements have explored alternative methodologies for generating adversarial patterns.
-For instance, Li et al. introduced diffusion models to create adversarial textures \cite{flexible}, moving away from traditional optimization-based approaches.
-Similarly, Lyu et al. proposed a novel framework that leverages diffusion models to generate customizable and natural-looking adversarial camouflage patterns for vehicle detectors \cite{CNCA}.
-By allowing users to specify text prompts, their method produces diverse and more natural textures while maintaining competitive attack performance.
+For~instance, Li~et~al. introduced diffusion models to create adversarial textures~\cite{flexible}, moving away from traditional optimization-based approaches.
+Similarly, Lyu~et~al. proposed a novel framework that leverages diffusion models to generate customizable and natural-looking adversarial camouflage patterns for vehicle detectors~\cite{CNCA}.
+By~allowing users to specify text prompts, their method produces diverse and more natural textures while maintaining competitive attack~performance.

 However, despite these advancements, several challenges remain in crafting effective physical adversarial attacks against state-of-the-art object detectors.
-Many prior works, such as FCA \cite{FCA}, DAS \cite{DAS}, DTA \cite{DTA}, and ACTIVE \cite{ACTIVE}, have relied on UE4.
+Many prior works, such as FCA~\cite{FCA}, DAS~\cite{DAS}, DTA~\cite{DTA}, and~ACTIVE~\cite{ACTIVE}, have relied on UE4.
 While effective, UE4 does not achieve the level of photorealism offered by its successor, UE5.
-Additionally, these studies often targeted older versions of object detection models like YOLOv3 or Faster R-CNN, which may not reflect the robustness of current state-of-the-art detectors.
+The advanced features of UE5, such as Lumen for real-time global illumination, Nanite for handling detailed geometry, and~an enhanced physically-based rendering pipeline, enable the generation of textures that more accurately replicate real-world lighting, shadows, and~material properties.
+This increased photorealism ensures that adversarial patterns remain effective when transferred from a simulated environment to physical deployment.
+Additionally, these studies often targeted older versions of object detection models like YOLOv3 or Faster R-CNN, which may not reflect the robustness of current state-of-the-art detectors~\cite{yolov1-8}.

-Zhou et al. achieved progress by simulating diverse environmental conditions and extracting features from background images to enhance the realism of adversarial patterns \cite{RAUCA}.
-However, their method may not accurately capture the complex interplay of lighting and shadows directly on the vehicle.
+RAUCA achieved progress by extracting features from background images to enhance the realism of adversarial patterns.
+However, their method may not accurately capture the complex interplay of lighting and shadows directly on the~vehicle.

 Our work addresses these gaps by utilizing UE5 within a fully differentiable rendering pipeline, enabling the generation of more photorealistic images and detailed adversarial patterns.
-Furthermore, we target YOLOv8, a state-of-the-art object detection model known for its robustness and improved detection capabilities.
-By introducing an additional neural rendering component—a gray-textured truck image—we accurately capture environmental lighting and shadows cast on the vehicle, further improving the accuracy of our neural renderer.
+Furthermore, we target YOLOv8, a~state-of-the-art object detection model known for its robustness and improved detection capabilities.
+By~introducing an additional neural rendering component—a gray textured truck image—we accurately capture environmental lighting and shadows cast on the vehicle, further improving the accuracy of our neural~renderer.